 Competing interests: The authors declare no competing interests.

-Acknowledgments: We thank Chris Chambers for helpful pre-submission feedback and Tomoko Tanaka for serving as the Research Assistant to securely monitor and check audio recordings.
-We thank students from the Keio University CompMusic and NeuroMusic Labs for feedback on earlier drafts of the manuscript.
+Acknowledgments: We thank Chris Chambers, Bob Slevc, and an anonymous reviewer for helpful reviews, and Tomoko Tanaka for serving as the Research Assistant to securely monitor and check audio recordings.
+We thank Joseph Bulbulia for assistance in securing funding, and thank students from the Keio University CompMusic and NeuroMusic Labs for feedback on earlier drafts of the manuscript.

-Funding: This work is supported by the Royal Society Te Apārangi (Rutherford Discovery Fellowship 22-UOA-040 to Savage and Marsden Fast-Start Grant 22-VUW-078 to Savage, Purdy, Opondo, Jacoby, Benetos, and Fitch) and the Japan Science and Technology Agency (Grant Number JPMJSP2123 of Support for Pioneering Research Initiated by the Next Generation to Ozaki).
+Funding: This work is supported by the Royal Society Te Apārangi (Rutherford Discovery Fellowship 22-UOA-040 to Savage and Marsden Fast-Start Grant 22-VUW-078 to Savage, Purdy, Opondo, Jacoby, Benetos, and Fitch), the Japan Society for the Promotion of Science (KAKENHI Grant-in-Aid #19KK0064 to Savage, Fujii, and Jacoby) and the Japan Science and Technology Agency (Grant Number JPMJSP2123 of Support for Pioneering Research Initiated by the Next Generation to Ozaki).

 References: